fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2020-12-14-Primers_design_Symbiodinium.md

 **Additional considerations**

-Before designing the primers, I aligned the sequences of the same gene from _S. microadriaticum_ and _S. goreaui_ using [Jalview](https://www.jalview.org/)(pairwise alignment), in order to find the shared regions between the genes.
-The idea was to design the same primer pairs for each gene for both symbiont species, but when I aligned the genes the shared sequences that I found were either too short for being chosen as primers, to close to each other (very short product lenght), or they did not meet the criteria above (high self-complementarity, low Tm, bad GC% content).
+Before designing the primers, I aligned the sequences of the same gene from _S. microadriaticum_ and _S. goreaui_ using [Jalview](https://www.jalview.org/) (pairwise alignment), in order to find the shared regions between the genes.
+The idea was to design the same primer pairs for each gene for both symbiont species, but when I aligned the genes the shared sequences that I found were either too short for being chosen as primers, to close to each other (very short product length), or they did not meet the criteria above (high self-complementarity, low Tm, bad GC% content).
 So I ended up designing different primers for the same gene for each species.

 **Next steps**